kieranatkins/silique-detector/README.md

 docker build -t silique_detector .
 ```
 If using CUDA:
 Edit ``device`` parameter at top of the ``Dockerfile`` so ``device=cu121``.
 Currently only supports CUDA drivers compatible with toolkit v12.1.
 For running on Ubuntu, install ``nvidia-container-toolkit`` and follow steps [here](https://stackoverflow.com/questions/59691207/docker-build-with-nvidia-runtime).
 Adding the flag ``--gpus all`` whenever running ``docker run`` lines to allow GPU passthrough.
-Note: CUDA support is experimental and not fully tested and with default image size a GPU with >8GB of memory is required.
+Note: CUDA support is experimental and not fully tested, with default image size a GPU with >8GB of memory is required.

 Step 2: